thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 | 2.
 User plugs in and angles camera at intersection |      |

 ###### 2. Requires MVP Use Case 1, Selects and adds traffic light area of detection
-User should define the area of decetion for the traffic lights.
+User should define the area of detection for the traffic lights.
 This is for the software to search purely in this area, to cut down on processing time and increase accuracy of the detection.
 Validity check: Due to the nature of traffic and lights, you may get an intersection that never sees any action, or the event doesn't trigger at all.
 In this case it may be good to have a validity check for when there is no action detected but that is yet to be determined.
-Software should check the area has been succesfully been defined and is useful.
+Software should check the area has been successfully defined and is useful.
 Exact sequence: Interface shows video feed of area, user inserts shape of detection.
 Effect of Parameters: If the user does not have a working mouse they cannot proceed past this point.
 Relationship of input and output: The detection areas dictate the output of the system.